Nancy (Oliver Twist): Media portrayals

 Numerous prominent actresses have played the character of Nancy:

-In a 1839 production at the Queen's Theatre in London, Nancy was played by Ellen Terry.

 In the 1928 Radio Liverpool adaptation, Nancy was portrayed by Mrs. Fred Wilkinson.

 In the 1934 BBC Regional Programme serial adaptation, Barbara Couper played Nancy.

 In the 1941 BBC Home Service serial adaptation, Nancy is played by Belle Chrystall.

 In the 1948 film Oliver Twist, Kay Walsh portrayed Nancy.

 In the 1952 BBC Home Service serial adaptation, Helen Shingler played Nancy.

 In the 1960 London and 1963 Broadway stage productions of Oliver!, Nancy was portrayed by Georgia Brown.

 In the 1962 BBC TV serial, Nancy is portrayed by Carmel McSharry.

 In the 1968 British musical film Oliver!, Nancy is portrayed by Shani Wallis.

 In the 1970 BBC Radio 4 serial adaptation, Patricia Leventon played Nancy.

 In the 1982 made-for-TV movie version, Nancy is portrayed by Cherie Lunghi.

 In the 1985 miniseries, Nancy is portrayed by Amanda Harris.

 In the 1994 BBC Radio 4 serial adaptation, Adjoa Andoh played Nancy.

 In the 1984 Broadway revival of the musical Oliver!, Nancy was played by Patti LuPone.

 In the 1994 London revival of the musical Oliver!, Nancy was played by Sally Dexter, later by Claire Moore and Ruthie Henshall.

 In Disney's live action television production Oliver Twist (1997), Nancy is played by Antoine Byrne.
 However, unlike most versions, Nancy is murdered on the London Bridge instead of in her room by Sikes.
 Rita the saluki in Disney's 1988 animated film Oliver and Company is entirely based on Nancy.

 In the 1999 miniseries, Nancy is portrayed by Emily Woof.

 In Twist, Michèle-Barbara Pelletier plays the role of Nancy.

 In Boy Called Twist, Kim Engelbrecht plays the role of Nancy.

 In the 2005 Roman Polanski movie, Oliver Twist, Nancy is portrayed by Leanne Rowe.

 In a 2007 BBC television adaptation, Nancy is played by Sophie Okonedo.

 In the 2009 London revival of the musical Oliver!, Nancy was played by Jodie Prenger, later by Kerry Ellis.

 In the 2015 miniseries Dickensian, Nancy is played by Bethany Muir.

 In Twist, Nancy is played by Sophie Simnett.
 Unlike most adaptations, however, she is portrayed as a younger girl known as "Red" and Oliver's love interest despite her supposed relationship to a female version of Sikes.

 In the 2023 Encores! revival of the musical Oliver!, Nancy was played by Lilli Cooper.